We are uncertain whether wearing masks or N95/P2 respirators helps to slow the spread of respiratory viruses based on the studies we assessed.

 Respiratory viruses are viruses that infect the cells in your airways: nose, throat, and lungs.
 These infections can cause serious problems and affect normal breathing.
 They can cause flu (influenza), severe acute respiratory syndrome (SARS), and COVID-19.

 People infected with a respiratory virus spread virus particles into the air when they cough or sneeze.
-Other people become infected if they come into contact with these virus particles in the air or on surfaces on which they have landed.
+Other people become infected if they come into contact with these virus particles in the air or on surfaces on which they land.
 Respiratory viruses can spread quickly through a community, through populations and countries (causing epidemics), and around the world (causing pandemics).

 · washing hands often;